Important Links for Academic Information

 First-year students must ensure that the Admissions Office has an official and final transcript from your undergraduate school(s) (and graduate schools, if applicable).
 The document(s) must come directly from either your school(s) or LSAC, and importantly, must indicate degree conferral.
+Please provide the final transcripts by August 3, 2018.
 If the Admissions Office does not have the document(s) on file by October 15, the first-year student risks being withdrawn from enrollment by the Student Records Office.

 Small Sections, Course Schedules and Required Texts